VirtualVortex/UtilityBaseAI/README.md

 ## Argument

-I Decided to use Utility Based AI due to it allowing the enemy AI to remain entertaining and less predictable when re-playing the game, which is phenomenon that occurs on most games.
-Michelle, who also aimed to take care of the same problem by researching a different AI techniqe, used examples such as the Big Daddys from Bioshock and the Striders from Half Life, stating that "come the end of the game and you’re often ploughing through computerised enemies with ease – the bots are no longer the insurmountable challenge they were when you first saw them."
-(McPartland 2013).
-In addition, it has been stated that Utility Based Systems if done right could potentially make decisions for parts of the game that the AI designer may not have considered.
+I Decided to use Utility Based AI due to it allowing the enemy AI to remain entertaining and less predictable when re-playing the game, which is a phenomenon that occurs on most games.
+Michelle, who also aimed to take care of the same problem by researching a different AI techniqe, used examples such as the 'Big Daddys' from Bioshock and the Striders from Half Life, stating that "come the end of the game and you’re often ploughing through computerised enemies with ease – the bots are no longer the insurmountable challenge they were when you first saw them" (McPartland 2013).
+In addition, it has been stated that Utility Based AI if done right could potentially make decisions for parts of the game that the AI designer may not have considered.

-The advantages of using Utility Based AI is that it can be used for complexted behaviour and be used as an alternative to behaviour trees if the developers are unable to implement them(Kylotan 2018).
+The advantages of using Utility Based AI is that it can be used for complex behaviour and as an alternative to behaviour trees if the developers are unable to implement them(Kylotan 2018).

-A disadvantage using Utility Based AI is that a lot of time and testing is required to make the AI entertaining for the player.
-This is because how the utility is calulated may need to be changed.
+A disadvantage of using Utility Based AI is that a lot of time and testing is required to make the AI entertaining for the player.
+This is because of how the utility is calulated and may need to be changed.
 In addition, the numbers that the AI uses to calculate the utilities may need to be changed as well.
 The other disadvantage with Utility Based AI is that though the AI may make calculations and use them to make decisions, it isn't Machine learning.
-By this I mean it could work no differently then FSM or behaviour trees do in an enviroment, which had occasionally been the case when working with the AI (Rasmussen 2016).
+By this I mean it could work the same as a Finite State Machines (FSM) or behaviour trees do in an environment, which had occasionally been the case when working with the AI (Rasmussen 2016).

 Behaviour trees or reinforcement learning could be used as an alternative for the AI as it can be argued that Utility Based AI is a combination of both techniques.
-Behaviour trees consist of tasks that you can assign to run depending on the state of the enviroment(Rasmussen 2016).
+Behaviour trees consist of tasks that you can assign to run depending on the state of the environment(Rasmussen 2016).

-Reinforcement learning allows designers to create enemy AI with different characteristics, this is done by training the AI with in real time by either changing the enviroment or values in the AI.
+Reinforcement learning allows designers to create enemy AI with different characteristics, this is done by training the AI in real time by either changing the enviroment or values in the AI.
 This type of AI technique makes testing and altering the AI faster and more accessible compared to Utility Based AI.
 That being said the AI will not change in the game itself, only during the development of the game (McPartland 2013).

 Present claim